benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The client SHOULD validate that the config file is valid XML, and if the XML syntax is invalid, the client SHOULD ignore the entire file.
-In contrast, if there are merely unknown elements or properties, the client MUST NOT ignore the file.
+In contrast, if there are merely unknown elements or attributes, the client MUST NOT ignore the file.

 The client SHOULD read only the elements and attributes that are supported by the client, and MUST ignore the others that are unknown